Baptistemontan/leptos_i18n/docs/book/src/declare/01_key_value.md

 You can specify multiple kinds of values:

-- String
-- Numbers
-- Boolean
+- Literals (String, Numbers, Boolean)
 - Interpolated String
 - Ranges
 - Plurals

-The next chapters of this section will cover them, apart for strings, those are self explanatory.
+The next chapters of this section will cover them, apart for literals, those are self explanatory.